 Under s.38.50 (2), Wis.
 Stats., "[t]he board shall protect the general public by inspecting and approving private trade, correspondence, business, and technical schools doing business within this state, whether located within or outside this state,...and courses of instruction offered by the schools and regulate the soliciting of students for correspondence or classroom courses and courses of instruction offered by the schools."
 Therefore, institutions with online programs must obtain EAB approval if they enroll students from the state of Wisconsin.

 Wisconsin statutes provide a general exemption from EAB oversight for publically-governed and religious institutions.
-While the statutes also provide an exemption for certain non-profit, in-state institutions, no out-of-state, non-profit institutions are exempt from EAB oversight.
+While the statutes also provide an exemption for certain private non-profit, in-state institutions, no out-of-state, private non-profit institutions are exempt from EAB oversight.

 Under s.38.50 (1)(e) 2., Wis.
 Stats., "[s]chools that are supported mainly by taxes" are exempt from EAB oversight.
 Because the exemption is not restricted to public institutions governed by the state of Wisconsin, the EAB has consistently interpreted it to mean any public college or university that is an instrumentality of a state is exempt.